 abilities of each system.

-overall SotAC is the average over the problems it solves but which are
+A system's overall SOTAC is its average SOTAC over the problems it solves.

 - The core usage is the average of the ratios of CPU time to

 wall clock time used, over the problems solved.